Use automation scripts to add AppInsight applications to nodes with the Orion SDK

 Note the following details about these automation scripts:

 - Scripts do not support template assignment to groups of nodes.
-Use the Orion Web Console instead, as described in Assign a SAM application monitor template to a group of nodes.
+Use the Orion Web Console instead, as described in Assign a SAM application monitor template to groups of nodes.

 - For AppInsight for Active Directory, the script doesn't disable LDAP domain components by default, but you can use the